zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 You can integrate the system in a few ways
 - Use the prefab in Assets/FFR/OWML;
-- Load OWML_Test Scene file
+- Load OWML_Sample Scene file
 - Make from scratch.
 (If you want to, but i highly suggest not to.)

 ### USING THE PREFAB